 - Email: [email protected]

 My name is Charlene, and I am currently a sophomore biomedical engineering (BME) student at the University of Texas at Austin.
 I was born and raised in Houston, TX with the kindest, most hard-working parents and the best older sister (shhh...don't tell her I said that).
-With my sister and older cousin being current and past longhorns, I grew up bleeding burnt orange and hooking 'em horns.
+With my sister and older cousin being past longhorns, I grew up bleeding burnt orange and hooking 'em horns.